charlesquick/AOG-Bogballe-Bridge/README.md

 Enable UDP in AgIO, and if you don't already have an ethernet-based autosteer system, set the ip address to `127.0.0.1`

+#### NEW in Version 5.6.x

+You will not be able to set the IP address to `127.0.0.1` in AOG.
+Instead you will need to create a virtual loopback adapter as per [this guide] (https://consumer.huawei.com/en/support/content/en-us00693656/).

+If you have a USB cell modem, the new virtual interface will take priority, despite it being non-routable.
+To fix this, open `regedit` and navigate to `HKEY_LOCAL_MACHINE\Software\Microsoft\Wcmsvc`
+Create a new Dword called `IgnoreNonRoutableEthernet` and set its value to `1`

+You may also need to go to `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WcmSvc\Local` and create a new Dword `fMinimizeConnections` set to `0`

 The distance back from the axle should be `distance from headstock to axle + 80cm`.
 Set turn on/off delays to `0`

 The Bogballe box will then calculate its own turn-on delay based on forward speed, number of sections active, etc.